Devyani37/SearchAPI/README.md

 ```shell
 npm start
 ```
-Start will unpack the zip file, start the server, and load the data.
+Running `start` will unpack the zip file, start the server, and load the data.
 Note that there are ~15k artists and ~130k artworks getting loaded by default.
 It will also open the admin UI for PouchDB.
-There you can browse the documentation.
+There you can browse/search the data and find links to documentation.
 For more details on accessing the data see the section below on PouchDb.

 You can limit the amount of data loaded.
 For example running the command below (after having run `start`) will load the first 300 artists and only the artworks by those artists.